ayoubabbas27/scooter-station-management-system/README.md

 # Screenshots
 > [!NOTE]
-> The language used in the project is french.
+> The project is presented in French.
 ### Scooters parc display
 ![IMG1!](displayImages/img1.png)
 ### Renting a scooter